-Every responsibility to be fulfilled needs time, so does work and family.
+Every responsibility to be fulfilled needs time so do work and family.
 How much time do you give to your work is how much you need to.
 But how much time you give to your life after work is how much time you are left with, don’t forget to exclude the sleeping hours, though.

 Let’s say, maybe the decision-making skills aid them in making better decisions in their personal lives too.
 It’s an assumption, though.

 Employees who tend to be socially active with peers at work are also the ones who have fewer issues with life outside work.
-In other words, you’ll also be active socially in the home as you are in office.
+In other words, you’ll also be active socially at home as you are in the office.

 Such people get social support from their peers as they know how to get along, and also, they are cooperative and naturally get back the favor.
 The same pattern of life goes on with family also for such people, and they enjoy the support from both sides as they render their support everywhere.